Local. Independent. Physician-Owned Since 1949.

 SPF (Sun Protection Factor)

-– It comes from dividing the amount of time it takes to have a sunburn on skin with sunscreen by the time it takes to get a sunburn on skin without sunscreen
+The American Academy of Dermatology recommends SPF 30 or higher.
+SPF is determined by dividing the amount of time it takes to have a sunburn on skin with sunscreen by the time it takes to get a sunburn on skin without sunscreen.
+SPF only estimates protection against one type of UV rays (UVB).

 Broad Spectrum

-– Only sunscreens labeled Broad Spectrum protect against both types of UV rays (both UVA and UVB)
+Always buy sunscreen labeled Broad Spectrum.
+Only sunscreens labeled Broad Spectrum protect against both types of UV rays (both UVA and UVB).

-– Look for zinc oxide and titanium dioxide on the label
+Barrier sunscreens are best.
+Look for zinc oxide and titanium dioxide on the label.

 Reapply, Reapply Reapply!

-– Remember, for infants older than 6mo old slather it on.
-For infants less than 6mo old, use small amount on exposed areas only (hands, nose, face).
+• For infants older than 6 months, slather it on.
+For infants less than 6 months old, use a small amount on exposed areas only (hands, nose, face)

 Photoprotective Clothing

-– Avoid peak sun exposure (stay indoors as much as possible between 10am and 4pm)
+• Avoid peak sun exposure.
+Sstay indoors as much as possible between 10 am and 4 pm

-– Infants less than 6mo old should stay in the shade as much as possible
+• Keep infants younger than 6 months old in the shade as much as possible

 BACK